Nurse tells why she’s refusing COVID shot, not letting her kids get it either - NewsBreak

 Despite her fight over getting vaccinated, Camile said her primary concern hasn’t changed.

 “Our number one concern is our patients.
-No matter what,” the Connecticut nurse said.States see surge in COVID-19 cases heading into winter
+No matter what,” the Connecticut nurse said.COVID hot spots show what could be ahead for the rest of the country this winter

 According to the Centers for Disease Control and Prevention, more than 58% of Americans have been fully vaccinated against the virus, and over 68% have received at least one dose.